michael2561/Medieval-Text-Adventure/README.md

 I.e. A. Run B. Hide with a raw_input prompt looking for either "A", "Run", "B", or "Hide".
 It will return an error for any other input.

-After I get that down, I will attempt to change it to use a text parser ala Zork.
+After I get that down, I will attempt to change it to use a text parser à la Zork.

 Maybe eventually, I will attempt something more complex (potentially even a GUI), but for now, I need to stay focused and try for these goals.